mcoscon/interactive-wall/README.md

 ### Final steps
 * Clone the repository shared to you into the /openFrameworks/apps/myApps folder.
-* CD into interactiveWall and perform a 'make clean'
+* CD into interactiveWall and rename it to wallApp (This is to fix path issues when loading the animations)
+* Run 'make clean' on the terminal in the wallApp directory
 * Run 'make'.
 * CD into bin and run the executable.

 ### Expected Behavior

-When launching this app, you should see a light-gray screen.
+When launching this app, you should expect to see the animations playing with button presses or with the capacitive sensors.

-* There's no interaction.
-* There's nothing to see.
-* That's it.

-Instructions for using the app:

-* There's nothing to do.
-Move along.

-### Other classes used in this file

-This example uses no other classes.